-Chapters Chat: Chapters 8-9 from Language at the Speed of Sight by M. Seidenberg
+Chapters Chat: Chpt.
+8-9 from Language at the Speed of Sight by M. Seidenberg

 CLICK HERE to register.

 If you cannot attend in person, you may want to join our informal discussion online.
 In the Chapters Chat Facebook group, you can post comments and insights as you read the chapters.
 Contact us at email@example.com for more information.